roderickmackenzie/matlab_robot_buggy/WS4/worksheet.md

 Once the switches are installed you can read their state using the

 ```
-pin_in()
+my_buggy.pin_in()
 ```

 function in octave, this returns a 1D array containing the position of the switches.
-Try playing with the switches and see what pin_in() returns.
+Try playing with the switches and see what my_buggy.pin_in() returns.

+>Virtual lab: In the virtual lab you clearly won't have access to the switches.
+Instead make file in your script directory called switches.txt open it with notepad or matlab and save the text '1 0' into the file.
+Then call the pin in command to see what it returns, edit the file to '0 1' then call it again.

 **Question 4.6:**  We are now going to edit the script in question 4.5 to use the switches to select the speed of the buggy.
 If the script is run with switch:
 * **number 1 on** The buggy should flash all it's lights on and off forever at a rate of once per second, and not move.